IYamHim/Stonk-Market/README.md

 1. Loads the trained model
 2. Runs inference on a sample prompt
 3. Prints the model's analysis and prediction
+Note: If you're not using a GPU, you may need to modify the environment.yml file to remove CUDA dependencies.

 ## Error Handling